wavemotion-dave/ColecoDS/README.md

 The second drive 1: is a persistent RAM Disk that can be saved back to the SD card on your DS/DSi.
 This comes pre-formatted (and you can re-initialize it using the DISK icon menu) with 190K of storage.
 To the emulator, it looks just like a standard second disk drive.
 You can copy often used programs and utilities to this disk - I use it to stash away a few flavors of XBAS so I've always got the right one on hand to play games.

 Both drives support read/write capabilities however, the writing will NOT auto-back those changes to your SD card.
 I might change that behavior in the future - but for now, any changes written to the emulated disks are transient until you go into the DISK icon menu and save them back to the SD card.
-I'm fairly confident that the disk write works fine - but until I get more testing hours from field-use, I don't want to inadvertantly screw up an original .dsk image and leave the onus on the user to save out the disk for now.
+I'm fairly confident that the disk write works fine - but until I get more testing hours from field-use, I don't want to inadvertently screw up an original .dsk image and leave the onus on the user to save out the disk for now.

 Speaking of disk images, there are several places to find them... but I would recommend seeking out the 'Tatung Einstein Gamebase' which generally has disk images properly formatted and auto-booting for a more streamlined experience.
 Seek those out.